apache/airflow/CONTRIBUTING.rst

 The ``constraints-<PYTHON_MAJOR_MINOR_VERSION>.txt`` and ``constraints-no-providers-<PYTHON_MAJOR_MINOR_VERSION>.txt``
-will be automatically regenerated by CI job every time after the ``setup.py`` is updated and pushed if the tests are successful.
+will be automatically regenerated by CI job every time after the ``pyproject.toml`` is updated and pushed if the tests are successful.